International Society of Automation: Structure

 The International Society of Automation is a non-profit member-driven organization, which is built on a backbone of volunteers.
-Volunteers, working together with the ISA's full-time staff of over 75, are key to the ongoing mission and success of the organization.
-The ISA has a strong leadership development program that develops volunteer leaders as they get involved with the organization's many different facets.
-ISA has several different ways that volunteers get involved from the section, division, and standards roots of the organization.
+Volunteers, working together with the ISA's full-time staff, are key to the ongoing mission and success of the organization.
+ISA has a strong leadership development program that develops volunteer leaders as they get involved with the organization's many different facets.
+ISA has several different ways that volunteers get involved from the geographic section, training, events, and standards roots of the organization.

 ISA members are typically assigned an ISA Section (local chapter) which is related to their geographic location.
-Members can then join ISA Divisions which correspond to their individual technical interests.
-ISA Standards Committees are open to both ISA members and non-members to become involved with.

-In addition to the member-driven aspects of the ISA, the organization itself is divided into departments headed by a director.
-These departments are:
+ISA Standards Committees are open to broad participation from all interested stakeholders regardless of geographic location or membership status.